 Of course, if someone’s really taken a shine to your van and is determined to make it their own, then all the precautions in the world won’t be of use.
 But that’s why investing in the right level of van insurance is vital, not only do you need it by law, but making sure you’re adequately protected means that if your van is stolen or damaged you could be compensated.

-Getting the right insurance doesn’t have to be expensive either, premiums can start from as little as £72.47** and we found that half of our van insurance customers could be insured for less than £500*** – it’s a small price to pay if you rely on your van and tools for your livelihood.
+Getting the right insurance doesn’t have to be expensive either, although van premiums have hit record highs, we found that half of our van insurance customers could be insured for less than £576** – it’s a small price to pay if you rely on your van and tools for your livelihood.
 So, have yourself a merry little Christmas and try to keep van thieves at bay – start your van insurance quote here, at comparethemarket.com

 **50% of customers could achieve a premium of up to £575.62 a year based on comparethemarket.com data in April 2017.